phcode-dev/phoenix/docs/API-Reference/language/CodeInspection.md

 <a name="_"></a>

 ## \_
 Manages linters and other code inspections on a per-language basis.
 Provides a UI and status indicator for the resulting errors/warnings.

 Currently, inspection providers are only invoked on the current file and only when it is opened, switched to, or saved.
-But in the future, inspectors may be invoked as part of a global scan, at intervals while typing, etc.Currently, results are only displayed in a bottom panel list and in a status bar icon.
+But in the future, inspectors may be invoked as part of a global scan, at intervals while typing, etc.
+Currently, results are only displayed in a bottom panel list and in a status bar icon.
 But in the future, results may also be displayed inline in the editor (as gutter markers, etc.).
 In the future, support may also be added for error/warning providers that cannot process a single file at a time (e.g. a full-project compiler).

+**Kind**: global constant
+<a name="CODE_INSPECTION_GUTTER"></a>

+## CODE\_INSPECTION\_GUTTER : <code>string</code>
+Code inspection gutter

 **Kind**: global constant
 <a name="Type"></a>